 Despite having various social media channels, Pharos University does not appear to have much on social media about the CELTA course, at least not in English!

-The video below appears to give a seemingly authentic picture of the city.
+The video below appears to give an authentic picture of the city.
 It is a refreshing change from all of the usual Instagram-travel-the-globe-photoshopped-to-hell videos many of us are now used to.

 Grade Education Centre: Kiev, Ukraine